metricly/metricly-docs/content/api/api-datasources.md

 ### GET from /datasources
 Returns a list of all datasources associated with a tenant.

-This method provides a list that includes datasources created upon account setup by Metricly; these datasources cannot be deleted by the DELETE method.
+This method provides a list that includes datasources created upon account setup by CloudWisdom; these datasources cannot be deleted by the DELETE method.

 ### GET from /datasources/{id}
 Returns an integration for the given ID.